graphql/graphql-spec/spec/Section 6 -- Execution.md

         in {variableValues} with the value {false}:
         - Let {fragmentIsDeferred} be {true}.
     - Let {fragmentSelectionSet} be the top-level selection set of {fragment}.
-    - Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, fragmentIsDeferred, visitedFragments, parentPath)}.
+    - Let {fragmentGroupedFieldSet} be the result of running {CollectFields(objectType, fragmentSelectionSet, variableValues, fragmentIsDeferred, visitedFragments, parentPath)}.
     - For each {fragmentGroup} in {fragmentGroupedFieldSet}: